mchmarny/knative-demos/README.md

 # Overview

-Collection of GCP Next Demos and Samples
+Collection of GCP Next demos and samples used in Knative techncial session called [Knative platform for your functions, apps, and containers](https://cloud.withgoogle.com/next18/sf/sessions/session/156847).

 ## Setup

-The `setup.sh` script will

-* Setup cluster (delete previous one if already there)
-* Install Istio and Knative
-* Setup all demos to ready state
+To run these samples you will need to follow Knative [install](https://github.com/knative/docs/tree/master/install) steps and post-install cluster configuration instrcutions for both [assigning static IP](https://github.com/knative/docs/blob/master/serving/gke-assigning-static-ip-address.md) and [setting custom domain](https://github.com/knative/docs/blob/master/serving/using-a-custom-domain.md).

+To setup/reset the demos to correct state, run `scripts/demo-setup.sh` script which will re-initialize the Knative system.

 ## Demos